Dallas Salon Owner Jailed for Trying to Feed Her Kids, Provide Jobs

 “You owe an apology to the elected officials whom you disrespected by flagrantly ignoring and, in one case, defiling, their orders, which you now know obviously applied to you,” said Judge Eric Moye.

-He added that her apology must include a statement that she understands “that the society cannot function where one’s own belief in the concept of liberty permits you flaunt your disdain for the rulings of duly elected officials.”
+He added that her apology must include a statement that she understands “that society cannot function where one’s own belief in the concept of liberty permits you flaunt your disdain for the rulings of duly elected officials.”

 Here is video of Luther’s response: